manuel-rhdt/master-thesis/docs/01-information-and-noise.md

 ### Probability Densities of Trajectories

+From [@eq:mi_form1;@eq:mi_form2] we can see immediately that the computation of the mutual information between two random variables relies on the calculation of (conditional) probability densities for these variables.
+Our interest in this thesis lies in the computation of the mutual information for time-varying signals and responses.
+Hence we need to evaluate the mutual information between random variables whose individual samples are _entire trajectories_.
+To do this we require the notion of probability for a given trajectory, based on a given biochemical model for a cell.
+In the following derivation we show how the master equation as formulated in @eq:general_master_eq makes it possible to compute the trajectory probability exactly for the corresponding reaction network.
+In the next chapter we will then discuss how to use these results in practice to compute the conditional probability of a response $\mathrm P(\mathbf x|\mathbf s)$ for a biochemical network and a known signal.

 By the probability of a trajectory with $N$ jumps we denote joint probability density $\mathrm P(\mathbf x_0, t_0;\ldots;\mathbf x_N,t_N)$.
 We include the initial state $\mathbf x_0, t_0$ in the probability since the initial condition itself is usually given by a probability distribution.
 Using conditional probabilities we can write
 $$
 \begin{aligned}